EricZinda/InductorHtn/gettingstarted.md

 So, in English:

-0. If there are no pawns near our king, move one back to guard it
-1. If someone is near our King, attack them.
+0. If someone is near our King, attack them.
-2. If we are next to the king, attack it.
+1. If we are next to the king, attack it.
+1. If there are no pawns near our king, move one back to guard it
 3. If we next to an opponent's unit, attack it.
 4. Otherwise, go towards the king

-#### defendKing
+#### attackKingAttackers
-Let's start with method 0, if we don't have a king "near" the pawn, we'll move the closest one to it:
+Our highest priority thing to do is to attack any units that are about to attack our king.
+In pedantic English this would be "If a unit is next to our king, attack it with any unit near it".
+Note that there are better and worse units to pick, based on the rest of the board layout, but we're going to keep it simple:
 ~~~
-defendKing(?Player) :-
+attackKingAttackers(?Player) :-
 	if(
 		% Get our king
 		unit(?King, King, ?Player),
-		% If there are NOT any pawns around it...
-		not(
-			% Get all Units in Range
+		% Get all Units around it
 		unitsInRange(?King, 1, ?Unit),
-			% that are pawns we own
+		% that are enemy pawns
-			unit(?Unit, Pawn, ?Player)
+		unit(?Unit, Pawn, ?UnitPlayer),
-		)
+		\\==(?UnitPlayer, ?Player)
 	),
-	do(moveClosestPawnNearKing(?Player, ?King)).
+	do(attackUnit(?Unit)).
 ~~~

-Notice we are using an Axiom (i.e. Prolog rule) here called `unitsInRange` and a Method called `moveClosestPawnNearKing` that we need to define now.
-Methods are how HTNs decompose a problem into smaller parts.
-This says "If you want to defend the king when it is undefended, you'll need to move the closest pawn near it".
-That Method will decompose the problem even further.
+Pretty straightforward.
+We have an `unitsInRange` Axiom to implement and a `attackUnit` method to implement to make this work.

-#### unitsInRange
+##### unitsInRange
-Let's start with `unitsInRange1`.
+Let's start with `unitsInRange`.
 We need to get all the valid tiles around the king that are "in range" and return any units that are on them.
 This is a case where the large Internet community of Prolog programmers is very useful.
 I needed a way to have Prolog generate a sequence of numbers which, it turns out, isn't completely obvious.
 The Internet helped:
 ~~~
 % Prolog trick that generates a series of numbers
 gen(?Cur, ?Top, ?Cur) :- =<(?Cur, ?Top).